Introduction, Goals and Background

 - Make the data available to the entire research community in a rapid and responsible way, to accelerate research into the causes and control of cancer

-ICGC ARGO Data Sets will have the following features:
+ICGC ARGO Data Sets will be:

-- High quality, using common quality standards for pathology and technology
+- High quality; using common quality standards for pathology and technology

 The ARGO project will aim to address the following specific questions:

 1. How do we use current treatments better?

 - Refine current treatment selection for standard of care therapies; identifying which treatment will work and which will not for an individual ahead of time

 2. How does a cancer change with time and treatment?